 This group always made the difficult work feel worthwhile.

 There were tears, and every single one was worth it.
-There were laughs, and every single one was earned.
+We had laughs, and every single one was earned.

 There was progress and setbacks, and every step of the way made me feel proud to be working with these patients.